Welcome to California Child Support Services

 *If you already have a court order for child support and need to have that order enforced, you must first open a case with Child Support Services.

-Either parent can apply for support or open a child support services case, as can a child’s legal guardian.
+Either parent can enroll in services or open a child support services case, as can a child’s legal guardian.

 Locate the Parents if Necessary